mooreniemi/mooreniemi.github.io/_posts/2016-10-02-proc-compose.md

 [Proc#compose](https://github.com/mooreniemi/proc_compose).

-As I did last time, I started out with just a [basic experiment](https://github.com/mooreniemi/compose) then extracted it into a gem.
-The experiment includes some information about the main gem I found offering `compose`: [funkify](https://github.com/banister/funkify).
+As I did last time, I started out with just a [basic experiment](https://github.com/mooreniemi/compose) then I extracted it into a gem.
+The experiment includes some information about the main gem I found offering `compose`:
+[funkify](https://github.com/banister/funkify).
 (It is much slower than the Ruby version I wrote, but it's not a totally fair comparison.)

 Anyway, the C extension's performance is better than its Ruby counterpart, but still not as good as just chaining: